RobACurtis/RobACurtis/README.md

 ## Technologies ⚡
 Let's talk about:
-- Front-end development using HTML, CSS, Bootstrap, and React
+- Front-end development using HTML, CSS, React, and Typescript
-- Backend development using Node.js, Express, Python and PostgreSQL
+- Backend development using Node.js, Express, Python, Jinja, MongoDB and Postgresql.
-- Tools I've used such as npm, Babel, Webpack, Git, Github, Argon2, JWT, multer, pip, FastAPI, uvicorn and AWS S3.
+- Tools I've used such as npm, Babel, Webpack, Poetry, Click, MobX, Argon2, JWT, multer, pip, FastAPI, uvicorn and AWS S3.
 - Any technologies you are passionate about!

 ##  💻 About Me  🏄🏽